Our Story.

 It becomes a reciprocal relationship; when we care for the land, animals and vegetation, in return, we receive a food source that is not only nourishing but contributes to our health with more of the good stuff (vitamins, minerals, energy, etc.) and not the bad stuff (antibiotics, hormones, feces, artificial additives, and so much more that is ‘permissible’ in much of the commercially grown food).
 We don’t grow all our food, so we’ll see you at the market’s and the grocery store.
 But, simply put, we have access to enough food that is processed, so we invest in, and work to, offer clean, health-giving alternatives in the areas we can.

-We believe if we are going to grow food, it should not be artificial but REAL, not mediocre but truly GOOD, and not a fake substitute that passes for consumption, but simply, honest FOOD.
+We believe if we are going to grow food, it should not be artificial but real, not mediocre but truly good, and not a fake substitute that passes for consumption, but simply, honest food.

 Our How.